napari/napari/docs/community/team.md

     - The napari project and community have been generously supported by the [CZI Science Imaging Program.](https://chanzuckerberg.com/science/programs-resources/imaging/)
     - Since late 2018, Juan Nunez-Iglesias has been supported by a CZI Imaging Software Fellowship.
-    - The CZI Imaging Technology Team, under the leadership of Nicholas Sofroniew and engineering management of Justine Larsen, has been making direct engineering and design contributions to improve and expand napari.
+    - The CZI Imaging Tech Team, under the leadership of Nicholas Sofroniew and engineering management of Justine Larsen, has been making direct engineering and design contributions to improve and expand napari.
     - The CZI Imaging Tech Team has supported [Quansight Labs](https://www.quansight.com/labs) and independent contractors to improve and expand napari.
     - The CZI Imaging Tech Team, through an effort led by Justin Kiggins, has created [napari-hub.org](https://www.napari-hub.org/), a site to make discovering and sharing napari plugins easier.
     - CZI has launched a [grant program](https://chanzuckerberg.com/rfa/napari-plugin-accelerator-grants/) to help accelerate the napari plugin developer community.